 Proper exercise, proper drinking and eating, and a balanced diet will reduce the appearance of cellulite.
 Building up muscle tone and overall reducing body fat should also improve the look of the skin, although the cellulite will usually be present in some way because it’s more body-structure-rather-than-weight-based.

-Lipedema vs. Cellulite: Consultation, and Next Steps in Los Angeles
+Lipedema vs. Cellulite: Consultation and Next Steps in Los Angeles

 Lipedema and cellulite may sound like interchangeable terms, but lipedema is an ongoing condition that impacts circulation, mobility, and comfort of daily life.
 Lipedema must be appropriately diagnosed and treated early before it advances.